slang. [Dialectal variant of SWEAT sb.

 1850.
 N. & Q., 1st Ser.
 I. 352/2.
 I have often heard military men talk of swot, meaning thereby mathematics; and persons eminent in that science are termed good swots.

 1899.
-Crockett, Kit Kennedy, 307.
-Mary is a good girl, but I own it is no end of a swot to have to see her home from night-school.
+Crockett, Kit Kennedy, xl.
+291. She is a good girl, Mary, but I own it is no end of a swot having to meet her.

 1905.
 H. A. Vachell, The Hill, iii.
 51. Our object is to get through the swat with as little squandering of valuable time as possible.